Tweel (A Martian Odyssey): Psychology and intelligence

 Tweel is a very intelligent creature, despite the fact that he thinks very differently from humans.
 When Jarvis, the story's protagonist, draws the first four inner planets and the sun in the sand, Tweel successfully identifies Mars as the fourth planet, and the Earth as the third.
-He therefore is civilized, but he thinks differently from humans, for he jumps directly into the circle in the sand that represents the sun on his beak, which he does not consider unusual at all.
+He therefore is civilized, but he thinks differently from humans, for he jumps directly into the circle in the sand that represents the sun on its beak, which he does not consider unusual at all.

 The Thoth communicate in distinct forms of whistles, clicks, and shrills, and also have a system of writing for which they use a mysterious kind of leathery paper.
 The human protagonist explains this system of writing merely looks like circles and spirals, but yet is too complicated for humans to translate, and is far too alien for humans to grasp.
 The language of the Thoth is also exceptionally complex, with no one word for anything—every time something is described, it will never be described in the same way any two times.
 The human protagonist, Jarvis, cannot grasp even a faint light of this language.
 The central alien, Tweel, is able to grasp various words in the human's language, English, such as "breet" (supposed to be "breathe") to designate living creatures, "no breet" for inanimate objects, "rock" to indicate silicon-based life forms, "one one two" to indicate a rudimentary level of intelligence, and "two two four" for a higher level of intelligence.
 With these smatterings of human language, Tweel puts forward advanced ideas and concepts, thus proving he is intelligent.
 Tweel does however find it incredibly strange and even funny that humans use the same words for the same purpose more than once, whereas he does not.